This post was originally about how I discovered different types of Bacardi rum, namely Bacardi Black and Bacardi Gold.

 Discovering Bacardi Black

-If you will be travelling soon, you can find great flight deals on Travelstart.
-Simply enter your travel itinerary below, and find some great deals!
+(If you will be travelling soon, you can find great flight deals on Travelstart.
+Simply enter your desired travel route and dates below, and check out what’s available!

 On the evening in question, I was in the mood for some Myers’s.